exynos-eco/enn-sdk-samples-9925/object-detection/README.md

 1. Open the sample application project in Android Studio.
 1. Connect the ERD Board to the computer.
 1. Run the application (using Shift + F10).
-1. Select either "Camera" or "Image" mode and provide the data for inference.
+1. Select "Camera" or "Image" mode and provide the data for inference.

 To modify the model used in the application, follow these steps:
 1. Copy the desired model file to the `assets` directory within the project.